florianmoss/ansible-successful-onboarding/README.md

 <hr>

 ## How
-The only step left is to make a decision on the deployment.
-Do you need to a [highly available Ansible Tower deployment](https://medium.com/@florianmoss/highly-available-ansible-tower-deployment-on-aws-d95a0c42b1ef) or is a [basic deployment](https://medium.com/@florianmoss/installing-ansible-tower-on-rhel8-using-aws-ec2-c7ee2acad655?sk=b8a7e3d523f7ba3ff48699b344b7ecb1) sufficient?
+The only step left is to decide on the deployment method.
+Do you need a [highly available Ansible Tower deployment](https://medium.com/@florianmoss/highly-available-ansible-tower-deployment-on-aws-d95a0c42b1ef) or is a [basic deployment](https://medium.com/@florianmoss/installing-ansible-tower-on-rhel8-using-aws-ec2-c7ee2acad655?sk=b8a7e3d523f7ba3ff48699b344b7ecb1) sufficient?
 You can find all the [deployment options listed in the docs](https://docs.ansible.com/ansible-tower/latest/html/quickinstall/prepare.html).

-I would recommend to start with a basic one machine deployment for smaller teams that manage up to 100 nodes.
+I would recommend starting with a basic one machine deployment for smaller teams that manage up to 100 nodes.
 As long as you have 8-16GB RAM available and 100 GB of storage, you will be fine.
 If you will have >10 users and a couple of hundred nodes to manage - a [clustered approach](https://docs.ansible.com/ansible-tower/latest/html/administration/clustering.html#ag-clustering) will be the right decision.
 The steps for this are explained [here](https://medium.com/@florianmoss/highly-available-ansible-tower-deployment-on-aws-d95a0c42b1ef).

 <hr>

 ## Why
 👉 It is really important to remind yourself why you did all of this.
-Your main goals are to save money, time and remove sources for errors.
+Your main goals are to save money, time, and remove sources for errors.
 All those questions you answered so far will help you to do this.

 <hr>

 # Day 1
 Today is the big day 🥳, go ahead and deploy your Ansible Tower instance/-s.
 Implement your authentication model and setup RBAC as you have planned.
-Then go ahead an setup your inventory, credentials and projects.
-It is essential to get these Day 1 tasks right, as it will be determine how successful the first 2 weeks will be.
-If you spent time on the preperation tasks and came up with a strategy, then there is no reason why you should encounter any roadblocks today.
+Then go ahead and set up your inventory, credentials, and projects.
+It is essential to get these Day 1 tasks right, as it will determine how successful the first 2 weeks will be.
+If you spent time on the preparation tasks and came up with a strategy, then there is no reason why you should encounter any roadblocks today.

 Don't forget to personalize Ansible Tower with a custom logo and login message